 It was Mr V’s case that his injuries had been caused by the negligent driving of the lorry driver.
 As he was driving in the course of his employment, his employer was vicariously liable for his actions.
 Following the accident, the lorry driver was convicted of driving without due care and attention.

-Mr V instructed Dominique Parker, specialist personal injury lawyer at Thomson Snell & Passmore.
+Mr V instructed our specialist personal injury lawyers at Thomson Snell & Passmore.
 She requested Mr V’s medical records and sent a Letter of Claim to both the lorry driver and his employer.
 Despite the lorry driver’s conviction, his employer denied lability.
 However, after making further enquiries the employer’s insurers eventually admitted liability.

 The result of Mr V’s physical injuries meant that he suffered pain and discomfort whilst carrying out daily activities such as bathing, dressing and sleeping.
 The long-term nature of his injuries meant that Mr V would require assistance with domestic tasks such as gardening and household maintenance for the rest of his life.
 As a self-employed owner of amusement machines, the nature of the role involved a lot of lifting and moving of heavy machines, something which post accident was impossible for Mr V. He was forced to take the decision to wind down his business activities.
 As well as a loss of income for Mr V, this also meant a loss of pension and Thomson Snell & Passmore instructed an Independent Financial Advisor to help assess the value of this loss.

-In light of the medical prognosis of our client, the past losses he had incurred and the cost of future care and treatment Dominique Parker, specialist personal injury lawyer was able to successfully negotiate an out-of-court settlement for Mr V in the sum of £45,000.00
+In light of the medical prognosis of our client, the past losses he had incurred and the cost of future care and treatment our team of specialist personal injury lawyers were able to successfully negotiate an out-of-court settlement for Mr V in the sum of £45,000.00